yyswhsccc/Reinforcement-Learning-Code-Coursera/README.md

 * The way to avoid the pipes is to make the bird fly a little harder - the `action`
 * The farther you fly, the more points you will get - the `reward`

+You will find that the biggest difference between reinforcement learning and supervised and unsupervised learning is that it does not require a lot of data feeding.
+Instead, you learn certain skills by trying them out on your own.